Skip to main content

 Taxation, factor presence nexus standard based on business activity established for purpose of being subject to income taxation in the state, in state residence or domicile for individuals, businesses organized in state are subject to tax, nonresident individuals and businesses organized out of state that do business in the state are subject to state tax on income, Sec.
 40-18-31.27 added

-the Multi-State Tax Commission standard for
+• Adopts the Multi-State Tax Commission nexus standard for determining nexus.

 Subjects